AI is changing the web, so websites need to change

 The Web is changing fast with AI, in several key ways:

-• websites are putting up barriers against content aggregators.
+- Bots: websites are putting up barriers against content aggregator bots.

-This new state of the web will bring on some very favorable changes for users.
-It’s a great opportunity to make the web more accessible to all users, without the intermediation of algorithmic platforms.
+If done right, this new state of the web will bring on some very favorable changes for users.
+It’s a great opportunity to make the web more interesting and accessible to all users, without the intermediation of algorithmic platforms.

-Google has exemplified how platforms can be clogged up by the enshittification of the internet: the proliferation of ads-based and AI-generated content that cloud up what the user is looking for.
-In its stead, curated websites that develop their own editorial practices have an opportunity to reclaim a role they’ve lost, if they are able to provide the right user experience.
+Google has exemplified how platforms can be clogged up by enshittification: the proliferation of ads and slop (AI-generated content) that cloud up what the user is looking for.
+Instead, curated websites that develop their own editorial practices, often run by small independent teams with high levels of expertise and dedication, have an opportunity to reclaim a role they’ve lost, if they are able to provide the right user experience.

 Old school websites with content hidden behind hundreds of links, whether they’re organized in menus or listed as search results, will continue to shoo away users.
 That huge mashup of content was the bread and butter of Google – and is precisely what users are turning away from.